Subcutaneous (SQ or Sub-Q) injection means the injection is given in the fatty tissue, just under the skin.

 The following steps should be followed when injecting the medicine:

-- With the hand that is not holding the syringe, pinch an inch of skin and fatty tissue between your fingers.
+- With the hand that is not holding the syringe, pinch an inch (2.5 centimeters) of skin and fatty tissue (not the muscle) between your fingers.

-- Quickly insert the needle all the way into your skin at a 90-degree angle.
+- Quickly insert the needle all the way into the pinched skin at a 90-degree angle (45-degree angle if there is not much fatty tissue).

-- Release the skin and hold the needle in place.
+- Release the skin and pull out the needle.

 - Put the needle in your sharps container.

-- Hold pressure on the site for a few seconds to stop any bleeding.
+- Press clean gauze on the site and hold pressure for a few seconds to stop any bleeding.

 SQ injections; Sub-Q injections; Diabetes subcutaneous injection; Insulin subcutaneous injection